osvaldoandrade/key-guard/README.md

 ## **Features**

-- **Decentralized Storage**: Passwords are stored on IPFS, a peer-to-peer file system that ensures data availability without central servers.
+- **Decentralized Storage**: Data are persisted on IPFS, a peer-to-peer file system.

 - **Encryption**: Password data is stored in an encrypted vault using AES-256.